LET SLEEPING DOGS LIE IN TURKEY | Sharon Henry

 Making his rounds was a ‘simit’ seller balancing a tower of sesame-seeded bagels on top his head stopping every few paces for a sale.
 Fishing on the bridge did seem more of a social pastime than a productive one!

 Back on the streets photo ops presented themselves at every corner; pedestrians dodging trams, shops selling juicy kebabs, woven carpets, silk scarves and rainbows of sweet treats.
 A sensory overload.
+Click here for the Backpackers Wanderlust on great Turkish food.

 Overhead the patriotic red of giant Turkish flags and the black and white of Besiktas, the city’s beloved football club, rippled in the warm breeze.
 Flagging a bit ourselves we headed back to the air conditioned sanctuary of our hotel room.